South Vietnam Air Force: 1974

-General Murray suggested some basic remedies to correct the failings he described.
+Murray suggested some basic remedies to correct the failings he described.
 Besides an emphasis on flight safety, he proposed reducing costs by consolidating the RVNAF inventory, perhaps eliminating the T-37 and T-41 trainers and using just one type for FACs.
 He also would encourage commanders to choose the cheaper-to-operate A–37 over the F–5 whenever such a choice was possible.
 To reduce combat losses, he suggested fitting some A–37s and F–5s with radar homing and warning gear to alert pilots that they were being tracked by radar-controlled antiaircraft weapons.

 In August 1974, the DAO recommended a substantial reduction in RVNAF training in the United States in order to save costs.
 318 crew in training would return to Vietnam between August and December 1974, while 347 crew would stay to complete their training.
 By November 1974, RVNAF flying hours had been reduced from 672,000 to 345,500.